tessmero/idle/src/daemons/README.md

 Classes like `GameScreen` make a call to the relevant daemon like `ScreenManager` in their constructors.

 ## Gui Element Borders

+Currently only used for animated story gui border.

 `BorderManager` is used to cache detailed shapes for gui elements with fixed dimensions.